CreditView

 (Click to enlarge) From left to right; the CreditView page before the redesign, the redesigned page.

-Based on the project brief, I reviewed heat maps of the existing page to:
+To shed some light on how users were interacting with the content, I reviewed heat maps of the existing page to:

 Assess which modules were performing well or had low engagement